Latest update: October, 2017

-The most famous hiking path of the Cinque Terre is the Sentiero Azzurro (the blue coastal trail that connects all five villages, also known as SVA).
-There are currently two sections of the coastal trail that are open and two that are closed due to landslide (but alternate trails are available for both so it is still possible to hike through all five villages).
+The most famous hiking path in the Cinque Terre is the Sentiero Azzurro (the so-called “blue” coastal trail that connects all five villages, also known as SVA).
+There are currently two sections of the coastal trail that are open (the sections between Corniglia and Vernazza and between Vernazza and Monterosso) while the other two sections are currently closed.

 Let me break down the four sections of the coastal trail for you and give you some details for each one.

-Riomaggiore to Manarola: The famous Via dell’Amore (Lovers’ Lane) which can be classified as a walk or stroll (not a hike) is currently closed due to extensive landslides.
+Riomaggiore to Manarola: The famous Via dell’Amore (Lovers’ Lane) which can be classified as a walk or stroll (not a hike) has been closed since 2012 due to extensive landslides.
 There’s no hope of it reopening in 2017 as no works are currently in progress (thanks to a lack of funding and Italian bureaucracy *sigh*).
 Learn more about the Via dell’Amore here.

-Manarola to Corniglia: This portion of the coastal trail is currently closed due to landslides.
-At this point we do not have an expected reopen date.
-However, don’t be discouraged as the alternative trail for this portion of the coastal trail is actually one of my favorites (and is even more beautiful than the original!).
+Manarola to Corniglia: This portion of the coastal trail has been closed since 2011 due to landslide; at this point we do not have an expected reopen date.
+However, don’t be discouraged as the alternative trail for this portion of the coastal trail is actually one of my favorites (and is actually much more beautiful than the original!).

-- Alternate trail: via Volastra (trail 506 to 586 to 587) From Manarola trail 506 makes its way up the hillside, winding through the terraced vineyards.
+- Alternate trail: via Volastra (trail 506 to 586 to 587) From Manarola, trail #506 makes its way up the hillside, climbing through the terraced vineyards.
 Once you’ve reached Volastra (a beautiful little village off of the sea) the trail connects with trail number 586 and takes you through the olives groves and then descends down into Corniglia on trail 587.
 As Corniglia is already located up off of the sea, the descent isn’t too steep.
 This alternate route between Manarola and Corniglia takes roughly 2 to 2 1/2 hours (diffulty level: medium to difficult).

 TIP: Keep in mind that the most difficult portion of this alternate route is the section of trail 506 (as this is the incline from sea level in Manarola up to 333 meters/1,094 feet above sea level in Volastra).
 If you prefer, it is possible to catch a bus from Riomaggiore (two per day during peak-season) or Manarola (multiple buses each day) to Volastra and hike the latter two trails to Corniglia.